 Use Natural Materials

 Where possible, always choose natural materials for your ecological home, with less impact on the environment and indoor air quality.
 Natural materials great for use in your home are wool, hemp, wood, straw, stone, and metals.
 Luckily this is also really on trend right now.
-These materials can be used from anything as big as structural work down to the smallest accessories for a room.
+These materials can be used for anything as big as structural work down to the smallest accessories for a room.